Here are 10 quick tips about restaurants, from opening a new restaurant to hiring staff and purchasing equipment.

 Don’t Cut Your Advertising Budget

 In today's economy, restaurant owners need to think out of the traditional advertising box.
 Advertising is essential for business but can get pricey.
-About.com guide to Advertising, Apryl Duncan, has put together a handy guide on Cheap and Effective Advertising for small business.
-Some of Apryl's tips include creating inexpensive flyers, making the most of website advertising and podcast ads.
+Author Apryl Duncan put together a handy guide on Cheap Cable Advertising on a Tight Budget for small business.

 Don’t Believe Everything Your Friends Tell You